zlatko-michailov/abc/doc/ref/net/http.md

   - `response_writer`

 ## Streams
-These lower-level entities that read and write http streams.
+These are lower-level entities that read and write http streams.
-The caller must have sufficient knowledge of the protocol to read/write elements in the exact order.
+The caller must have sufficient knowledge of the protocol to read/write elements in the correct order.

 There are four http stream classes:
 - `request_istream`